 The Public Records Act (Act), RCW 42.56, requires public agencies to make identifiable, non-exempt public records available for inspection and copying upon request and to publish rules of procedure to inform the public how access to public records will be accomplished.
-Pursuant to Ordinance No. 1274, adopted by the City Council on February 28, 1983 and amended by Ordinance 2441 on October 14, 2002, the following Rules for responding to public records/disclosure requests are established.
+The City hereby establishes the following rules for responding to public records/disclosure requests.

 The purpose of these rules is to provide the public full and timely access to information concerning the conduct of government, mindful of individuals' privacy rights and the desirability of efficient administration of our City government.
+The Act specifies that providing public records should not "unreasonably disrupt the operations of the" City and some of these rules are intended to prevent a requestor from being unreasonably disruptive or disrespectful to City staff.
 The Act and these rules will be interpreted in favor of disclosure.
 In carrying out its responsibilities under the Act, the City will be guided by the provisions of the Act describing its purposes and interpretation.
 Failure to comply with any provision of these rules shall not result in any liability imposed upon the City other than that required in the Act.

 Section 1.
-Definitions/ Explanations
+Definitions/Explanations.1

 - a.
 Public record.
 A writing, regardless of physical form, containing information relating to the conduct of government or the performance of any governmental or proprietary function, prepared, owned, used or retained by the City. - b.
 Writing.
 Broadly defined, a writing means handwriting, typewriting, printing, Photostatting, photographing, and any other means of recording any form of communication, including, but not limited to, letters, words, pictures, sounds or symbols or their combinations; papers, maps, magnetic or paper tapes, photographic films and prints, motion picture, film and video recordings, magnetic or punched cards, discs, drums, diskettes, sound recordings, and other documents including data compilations from which information may be obtained or translated.
-An email is a writing. - c.
-Identifiable record.
-An identifiable record is one in existence at the time the records request is made and that City staff can reasonably locate. - d.
-Exempt record.
-All agency records are available for review by the public unless they are specifically exempted or prohibited from disclosure by law or case law, either in RCW 42.56 or other laws and statutes.
-The Municipal Research and Services Center maintains an upto-date list of current exemptions and prohibitions on their website at www.mrsc.org search for publication titled "Public Records Act for Washington Cities, Counties and Special Purpose Districts" (scroll to Appendix C). - e.
-Counter document.
-A frequently requested document retained in the Public Records Center or within departments that is known to be public information and may be released without need to file a written public disclosure request.
+An email is a writing.